10 Simple Design Principles to Create Stunning Graphics

 It has intrigued many people to take up graphic design and build visual content.

-However, graphic design is not as simple as it may seem and requires creative and a constant urge to evolve.
+However, graphic design is not as simple as it may seem and requires creativity and a constant urge to evolve.

 Design is more than just ideas and inspiration; it's about understanding the basic design principles and innovating ideas concerned with the subjects.